 However strong you think your business strategy might be, your overall business can only be as strong as the human resource unit of your venture.
 Communication ability and soft skills do matter, but they’re certainly not enough today.
-Today the world’s changing, and so are the industry standards and trends.
+Today, the world’s changing, and so are the industry’s standards and trends.
 This has a direct effect on the way the industry today demands its workforce to be.
-The requirement of skills and expertise is changing at the same pace as the industry itself is changing.
-So the least possible expectation out of a Human Resource Management executive is to be well acquainted with the nitty gritty of the trade and keep up the momentum of learning, unlearning, and relearning even the hard facts, as and when the trade itself around them keeps developing.
+The requirements for skills and expertise are changing at the same pace as the industry itself is changing.
+So the least that can be expected of a human resource management executive is to be well-versed in the nitty-gritty of the trade and to maintain the momentum of learning, unlearning, and relearning even the hard facts as and when the trade itself evolves around them.

-And that is the biggest reason, why companies are looking for exceptionally talented people to help them handle their workforce, and ready to pay a good remuneration for it.
-Managing the human assets of a company, and even the most successful organizations would agree, is one of the most important aspects of running a business.
+And that is the biggest reason, why companies are looking for exceptionally talented people to help them handle their workforce, and are ready to pay good remuneration for it.
+Managing the human assets of a company, and even the most successful organisations would agree, is one of the most important aspects of running a business.
 In turn, this has led to all the buildup around colleges offering courses in Human Resource Management.
-This being a short answer to the question “Why get a Post Graduate Diploma in Management (PGDM) in HRM at all?”, for longer answer, read ahead.
+This is a short answer to the question “Why get a Post Graduate Diploma in Management (PGDM) in HRM at all?”.
+For a longer answer, read ahead.

 Unmatchable Skill Development

 Human Resource Management teaches a student, first and foremost, people skills.
-As important an idea, the technology, and other n number of things might be to a business, it can’t take off without a human being involved.
-And so human resources are important, and anything even remotely important in a business needs to be managed.
+As important an idea, technology, and other things might be to a business, it can’t take off without a human being involved.
+And so are human resources, and anything even remotely important in a business needs to be managed.

-Now managing the technical part, or the finances, or any other aspect of a business, sure is not easy by any means; but managing people can on top of it all, be a lot tricky for obvious reasons!
+Now, managing the technical part, or the finances, or any other aspect of a business, sure is not easy by any means; but managing people can, on top of it all, be a lot trickier for obvious reasons!

-And studying human resource management introduces one to a whole new set of skill set.
-Students get acquainted with concepts such as looking at compensation management, performance appraisals, and so on.
+And studying human resource management introduces one to a whole new set of skills.
+Students get acquainted with concepts such as compensation management, performance appraisals, and so on.
 They come to learn about multiple disciplines such as accounting, economics, etc., helping them further in strategic planning, decision making, and so on.
-As someone studying how to manage Human Resource of a company, one is made to know certain basic functions, made to understand various strategies and processes regarding everything from how to remunerate employees, to motivating them when they need it, to thinking of ways aiding in employee development, improving employee relations, and finally resolve any conflicts effectively.
+As someone studying how to manage the human resources of a company, one is made to know certain basic functions, made to understand various strategies and processes regarding everything from how to remunerate employees, to motivating them when they need it, to thinking of ways to aid in employee development, improving employee relations, and finally resolving any conflicts effectively.

-Studying HRM opens door to so many career opportunities, that there’s absolutely no dearth of profiles that one could apply for.
-There are so many job opportunities in this field, as almost every company today requires HR administrators, whether it’s for hiring workers, to train them, administer their salary, or even handle union management relations.
+Studying HRM opens the door to so many career opportunities, that there’s absolutely no dearth of profiles that one could apply for.
+There are so many job opportunities in this field, as almost every company today requires HR administrators, whether it’s for hiring workers, training them, administering their salary, or even handling union management relations.
 HR managers are involved in everything right from recruitment and selection of candidates, to giving employees compensation and benefits, to their retention and welfare, as well as firing of employees when needed.
-And bigger a company’s name, bigger the profile and greater the money they offer.
+And the bigger a company’s name, the bigger the profile and the greater the money they offer.